extend-ai/extend-ai-ml-assessment/Next_Steps_Readme.md

 - The solution utilizes a pretrained resnet to generate embeddings.
 Alternatively, a pretrained model more specialized in image similarity queries could be used.
 For example, something like a siamese CNN.
 - I made some assumptions about the overall sizes of anomalies in the image to estimate the window size.
 Here something more sophisticated than a sliding window could be used to obtain image patches.
-(Potentially something around R-CNN)
+(Potentially something around R-CNN) The downstream algorithm can be applied exactly to the new image patches.
 - The solution utilizes simple thresholding to detect anomalies from the cosine similarity matrix of embeddings.
 Here, a more sophisticated anomaly detection algorithm that accepts a similarity matrix as input could be applied, such as one-class-svm.
 - The same pretrained model could be applied to some other surface.
 Since, I did not use any training for the wood images.
 Here, the only problem is that the threshold probably needs to be readjusted for every new surface.
 - There may be a more informed way to pinpoint the threshold by utilizing the whole mean cosine score distribution.